-Preparing bibs for distribution (1 to about 500) arrange ascending numbers in the order from "old to young" (assigned by the year of birth), Women first, then Men, in the sequence of the Categories C, B to A. This helps racers to identify age groups and calculate their own starting time while waiting for their start.
+Preparing bibs for distribution (1 to about 500) arrange ascending numbers in the order from "old to young" (assigned by the year of birth), in the sequence of the Categories D, B, C and A. This helps racers to identify age groups and calculate their own starting time while waiting for their start.

-D) "FIS MASTERS CUP FINALS" - SPECIFIC REGULATIONS
+D) "FIS MASTERS WORLD CUP FINALS" - SPECIFIC REGULATIONS

-MA 81) OVERALL MASTERS CUP
+MA 81) OVERALL MASTERS WORLD CUP

-Each year there is an "Overall Masters Cup Winner" in each class, corresponding to the "FIS World Cup".
-In all FIS Masters Cup Races the first 30 competitors in each class receive FMC-Points to be added up throughout the year.
-Additionally to the Overall FIS Masters Cup winners in each class, Overall Titles per Category (A, B and C) and per Discipline (Giant Slalom, Slalom and Super-G) will be awarded.
+Each year there is an "Overall Masters World Cup Winner" in each class.
+In all FIS Masters World Cup Races the first 30 competitors in each class receive FMC-Points to be added up throughout the year.
+Additionally to the Overall FIS Masters World Cup winners in each class, Overall Titles per Category (A, B, C and D) and per Discipline (Giant Slalom, Slalom and Super-G) will be awarded.
 No Overall Title by Category will be awarded for Alpine Combined.